 Tips on finding a Psychologist

-When you look for a Psychologist, it is important to find a good fit.
-The research shows that the relationship between you and your Psychologist is important in determining how much you will benefit from therapy.
+When you look for a Psychologist, it is vital to find a good fit.
+The research shows that the relationship between you and your Psychologist is essential in determining how much you will benefit from therapy.
 Doing so may require a bit of research on your part.
 Helpful tips for finding someone who may be a good fit include:

 -